ThealeMW/Wallpaper-Windows10/README.md

 1. Register on https://openweathermap.org/ (API KEY)
 2. After downloading, simply edit the assets/js/app.js
 3. Modify the city and api key
+5. Move the folder Wallpaper-Windows10 to the correct location - C:\Steam\steamapps\workshop\content\431960\
-4. Open wallpaper engine and import the project.json
+6. Open wallpaper engine and select the Windows-10 background